 The Russian ad market is forecast to grow 9.6% according to reports.
 Gaming remains popular, but eCommerce apps are catching up, creating new opportunities for app advertisers.
 App localization can be key for players wanting to enter into and expand the user base in the Russian market.
 There are also opportunities for advertisers to expand beyond Android app store and explore the avenues provided by local alternatives.
 While the opportunities are immense, the key for success lies in understanding the local market.

-Check out our infographic below to get deeper insights into the mobile marketing landscape in Indonesia and click on the image for a larger view to download.
+Check out our infographic below to get deeper insights into the mobile marketing landscape in Russia, and click on the image for a larger view to download.